 Uniregistry offers free name servers for your domains, or you may set custom name servers if you wish.

 Steps to update your name server records

 1. Log in to your account at Uniregistry.com by clicking the ‘LOG IN’ button in the upper-right corner of the homepage.

 2. Click ‘Manage’ from the menu at the top of the page.

 3. Click on the domain that you would like to change the name servers for.

 4. Select the ‘NS/DNS Records’ tab.

 5. The name server drop-down box allows you to select from a few template options including Uniregistry name servers, your account default name servers, or setting custom name servers.
 Click the option you would like to use.

-- Select ‘DomainNameSales.com’ to set name servers for parking with DomainNameSales.com.
+- Select ‘Uniregistry Market’ to set name servers for sales and parking landing pages.

 - Select ‘Scrub name servers’ to remove name server records altogether.

 5a.
-If you select ‘Set custom name servers’ you will be prompted to enter each name server into the text field and click ‘Add’
+If you select ‘Set new name servers...’ you will be prompted to enter each name server into the text field and click ‘Add’.